data-apis/scipy-2023-presentation/paper.rst

    tensor processing units (TPUs), and other accelerator devices.

-   In this paper, we first introduce the Consortium for Python Data API standards and define the scope of the array API standard.
+   In this paper, we first introduce the Consortium for Python Data API Standards and define the scope of the array API standard.
 We then discuss the current status of standardization and associated tooling (including a test suite and compatibility layer).
 We conclude by outlining plans for future work.